duxuso/CM_JavaScript-Exercise-5/README.md

   * open `karma.conf.js`, add the test/ tobe tested file reference to `list of files/ patterns to load in the browser`, such as `‘js/*.js’, ‘tests/*.js’
 `, karma will read these files during testing
  3. Open `Edit Configurations` window, add `+` a new karma debug/ run configuration, name it as `Karma Testing`, add the path of `karma.conf.js` to `Configuration file`, apply&save it
-3. Create tests folder and save your test files in that folder
+3. Create tests folder and save your test files in `tests` folder
 4. `Run 'Karma Testing'`, there should 9 tests be passed

 ## Contributing